apache/pekko-http/THREAT_MODEL.md

 # Apache Pekko HTTP — Threat Model

-**Status:** Reviewed by a Pekko maintainer. **Q1-Q8 of §14 are answered** and are settled model, and §5b records the project's standing position on configuration defaults. **Q9 is resolved against the source and ruled on**, leaving **Q10 (coexistence with `security.md`) as the only open question**.
+**Status:** Reviewed by a Pekko maintainer. **Q1-Q8 of §14 are answered** and are settled model, and §5b records the project's standing position on configuration defaults. **All ten questions in §14 are answered.** One item is referred rather than settled: whether the upstream-coordination sentence in `security.md` should be promoted into `SECURITY.md` (§14 Q10).
 No claim in this document is now uncited: every assertion is either cited to Pekko HTTP's own source and configuration, or stated by a maintainer.

 | | |
 | --- | --- |